rossbearman/eloquent-calamari/README.md

         App\Model\Invoice::class => 30,
     ],
 ```

+The maximum length of a Sqid is dependent on the input ID and the alphabet used.
+A more varied alphabet (upper and lower case letters, numbers and symbols) will result in shorter Sqids.

 ### Canonical Sqids
 By design, [multiple Sqids can resolve to the same number](https://sqids.org/faq#collisions), however Eloquent Calamari will always return the same Sqid for a given number.
 Furthermore, this is the only Sqid that can be used to access an entity, and any other Sqid that would normally resolve to the same number will be rejected.